- Section 194J - TDS on Fees for Professional or Technical Services

 Recognition of the EPF fund

-If the EPF fund is not recognised by the Commissioner of Income Tax, it would not be called a recognised provident fund.
-If any withdrawal is being made from an unrecognised provident fund, the withdrawal would attract TDS irrespective of the amount withdrawn and the completed years of service.
+If the EPF fund is not recognized by the Commissioner of Income Tax, it would not be called a recognized provident fund.
+If any withdrawal is being made from an unrecognized provident fund, the withdrawal will attract TDS irrespective of the amount withdrawn and the completed years of service.

 Rate of TDS deduction

 The rate at which TDS would be applicable depends on whether the employee has submitted his PAN details.
 If PAN details have been furnished, the rate of TDS would be 10%.
-However, if PAN details are not furnished, TDS would be deducted at the maximum tax slab rate which is 30%.
+However, if PAN details are not furnished, TDS will be deducted at the maximum tax slab rate, which is 30%.

 Forms 15G and 15H